 Yes, Wayside is one of only five providers in the state that offers family treatment.
 Women can enter treatment pregnant and with children up to age 11.
 Women can also be working towards reunification while in treatment and receive support to have custody re-established.
 Learn more about our Family Treatment Center.

 Wayside has two levels of intensity.
 In our high intensity program, women receive 30-40 hours of treatment per week.
 In our medium intensity program, women receive 15-30 hours.
+Outpatient provides high intensity programming.
+Women can receive up to 14 hours a week.

 Yes, if a different level of care is appropriate, women can transfer from one program to another.